-Use these 11 tips to find band members who are compatible with your musical style, personality, and work ethic – and who share similar short and long-term goals.
+Use these 11 tips to track down band members who share your musical style, attitude, and work ethic — as well as similar short and long-term goals.

-Unless you’re a solo music artist or a songwriter shopping your material, a great melody and lyrics mean next to nothing if you don’t have a band to perform them with.
+Unless you’re a solo artist or a songwriter shopping your material, a great melody and lyrics mean next to nothing if you don’t have a band to perform them with.
 If you are a singer, drummer, guitarist, or any other type of music artist who’s looking to find band members or fellow musicians to jam with, you’re in luck: there is an abundance of resources out there to help you do just that.

 While some of these approaches will require you to be creative and expand your comfort zone, going the extra mile can be well worth it.
 After all, the goal is to find quality musicians who are compatible with your musical style, personality, and work ethic – and who share similar short and long-term goals of the band.

 1. Advertise for band members locally

-A good way to find potential band members that share the same musical interests as you is to advertise where they hang out, such as local music stores, record stores, and local clubs that feature live music.
 Most times, all it takes is a quick chat with the store owner to get approval to hang your flyer on their bulletin board.
 You can also call around to local restaurants and coffee shops that have open mic nights to see if they’d be willing to let you advertise there.
 If possible, make a creative, eye-catching flyer that conveys your style.
-This can help you find band members, as well as speak to your professionalism.
+This can help you find a new band member, as well as speak to your professionalism.

 2. Contact recording studios and rehearsal spaces